-When medically necessary, critically ill or injured patients are transported to Dartmouth-Hitchcock Medical Center by helicopter or ground ambulance.
+When medically necessary, critically ill or injured patients are transported to Dartmouth Health by helicopter or ground ambulance.
 This comprehensive emergency air and ground transportation program provides critical care level treatments during rapid transport from the BMH helipad or accident scenes to D-HMC.
 Transport vehicles are staffed by specially trained RNs and paramedics.
 This service is available 24 hours a day, 365 days a year.
-The program is a partnership between Rescue Inc., Brattleboro Memorial Hospital, and Dartmouth-Hitchcock Medical Center.
+The program is a partnership between Rescue Inc., Brattleboro Memorial Hospital, and Dartmouth Health.

 Mental Health Services